-- An area of specialisation reflected in a 'major' area of study (Art History, Business & Management, History, English, Film Studies, International Relations, Journalism, Media Communications, Political Science, Psychology and Public Relations). - A general education programme providing introductory classes in qualitative reasoning, scientific understanding, humanities, business & management, international relations, media communications, psychology and politics. - A wide range of elective modules to enable students to explore various intellectual interests alongside their major and general education programme. - Option to undertake a dual major.
+- An area of specialisation reflected in a 'major' area of study (Art History, Business & Management, History, English, International Relations, Journalism, Media Communications, Political Science, Psychology and Public Relations). - A general education programme providing introductory classes in qualitative reasoning, scientific understanding, humanities, business & management, international relations, media communications, psychology and politics. - A wide range of elective modules to enable students to explore various intellectual interests alongside their major and general education programme. - Option to undertake a dual major.
 This requires declaration at the outset of Level 4 as there would be no room left for any elective modules. - Option to take a minor This requires 72 credits (6 modules) from a major area of study.
-It is possible to fit in up to two 'minors' alongside a major.